 - Get the designer of the game to write up a designer’s blog (story) for posting at BoardGameGeek.com, but don’t post it right away.

 - Try setting up a launch party on Facebook and invite people.
+Not a real in-person event, but a tickler for their calendar.
 Have some cool art for the picture.

 – SETUP WORK

 - Choose your Campaign Name carefully.
 Choose a search engine friendly phrase that includes the type of game you’re promoting.
 For example: “Hegemonic – 4x Space Board Game”